A man working at Starbucks had his laptop stolen. He was killed when he chased down the thief - Local News 8

 A man working at Starbucks had his laptop stolen.
 He was killed when he chased down the thief

-A man died on New Year’s Eve after chasing down the person who snatched his laptop while he was working at a Starbucks.
+Police have arrested and charged two suspects after a man died on New Year’s Eve while chasing down a person who snatched his laptop while he was working at a Starbucks.

 While he was working, the suspect approached him around 11:30 a.m., grabbed his laptop and ran, the statement said.

-The man rushed after the thief in an attempt to retrieve his computer but was wounded as the suspect fled in a car, the statement said.
-Police did not say how the man was injured.
+The man rushed after the thief in an attempt to retrieve his computer but suffered a critical head injury as the suspect fled in a car, the police told CNN.

 The Oakland Fire Department gave immediate medical attention to the man before he was transported, in critical condition, to a local hospital.
 He later died from his injury.